varshagarla/NLP_Project/Project_Proposal.md

 - Recommendation System Production: Streamlit

 ### MVP Goal:
-The minimum viable product (MVP) will include topic modelling results, i.e. the top ten most common areas autism research featured in PubMed article abstracts.
-This will later be used to create a recommendation system of related research papers.
+The minimum viable product (MVP) will include topic modelling results, i.e. the top ten most common areas of autism research featured in PubMed article abstracts.
+This will later be used to create a recommendation system of related research papers for the final product.